Frequently Asked Questions

 Are there leadership opportunities available at High Sierra?

 Yes.
-Each semester, five student leaders are selected to serve on the Student Leadership Team.
-This team meets once a week with the residence director and interns to help plan and organize activities and events for students.
-For more information about these positions, please contact a High Sierra student representative or the residence director.
+Each semester, four student leaders are selected to serve on the Student Leadership Team.
+This team meets weekly with the campus life coordinator and to help plan and organize activities and events for students.
+For more information about these positions, please contact a High Sierra student representative or the campus life coordinator.

 What sort of recreational opportunities are available?

-Recreational options include water skiing, wakeboarding, mountain biking, road biking, ropes course, half pipe, all-terrain skateboarding, backpacking, rock climbing, canoeing, kayaking, downhill skiing and snowboarding, cross country skiing, snow shoeing, and much more.
+Recreational opportunities include hiking, rock climbing, running, kayaking, water skiing, wakeboarding, mountain biking, road biking, ropes course, fishing, skateboarding, downhill skiing and snowboarding, snowshoeing, and much more.

 How does the academic structure differ from that of the main campus?

 At High Sierra, the Humanities are the focus of the academic curriculum.
-The program is a concurrent study of the great works in fields such as history, literature, philosophy, art, and often biblical studies.
+The program is a concurrent study of the Great Works in fields such as philosophy, literature, history, and theology.
 Each course during the fall semester will start at the beginning of recorded history and progress through the Renaissance, while the spring semester will begin study from the Renaissance through present time.
 A bi-weekly Plenary class is co-taught by the professors in an attempt to bring together all disciplines into a coherent perspective on the time periods being studied.
-In addition to the Humanities, elective courses are offered in Ceramics, Recreation, and Leadership.
+In addition to the Humanities, courses are offered in biblical studies, outdoor recreation, fitness, and leadership.

 When do the semesters begin and end?

-Students leave the Azusa campus on the Sunday before classes begin, and return to the main campus the Thursday of finals week.
+Typically, students leave the Azusa campus on the Sunday before classes begin, and return to the main campus the Thursday of finals week.
+This varies each semester.
+Check the calendar for more information.

 What is the cost?

 The cost for tuition, room, and board is the same as on the Azusa campus.
-There is an additional cost of $200 for the weekend in San Francisco.
 If the student is taking more than 17 units or an independent study, the same additional fees will apply as they would on the Azusa campus.
+See tuition and fees for a break down of costs.

 Is there opportunity for financial aid?

-High Sierra is a Tier A program, which allows APU students to apply their FULL financial aid toward a study abroad semester, including ALL federal, state, and institutional (APU) aid.
-APU Scholarships requiring on-campus participation are not included.
-Contact Rhonda Moreno in the Office of Student Financial Services, or Carrie Ullmer in the Center for Global Learning & Engagement if you have any questions.
+High Sierra is a Group 1 program, which allows APU students to apply their FULL financial aid toward the semester, including ALL federal, state, and institutional (APU) aid.
+However APU Scholarships requiring on-campus participation are not included.
+Contact Rhonda Moreno in the One Stop (Undergraduate Enrollment Services Center), or Carrie Ullmer in the Center for Global Learning and Engagement if you have any questions.

 How many units may I take at the High Sierra Semester?